Is Moonshiners TV Show Real or Fake?

 Who died from the show Moonshiners?

-Lance Waldroup was a bootlegger in the show who died on February 25, 2021, at 30 years of age.
-The father did not disclose the cause of death, but it has been said to be congestive heart failure as per the autopsy obtained by TMZ.
+Lance Waldroup was a cast member in the show who died on February 25, 2021, at 30 years of age.
+Initial family statements did not disclose the cause of death, but it was later reported to be congestive heart failure as per the autopsy obtained by TMZ.

 Who is the most famous moonshiner?

-Good old hillbilly Popcorn Sutton, officially known as Marvin Sutton, is the most famous moonshiner.
-He died at 62 by suicide; it is said he ended his life to evade going to prison for his illicit drug production.
+Legendary Appalachian moonshiner Popcorn Sutton, officially known as Marvin Sutton, is the most famous moonshiner.
+He died at 62 by suicide shortly before he was scheduled to report to federal prison after being convicted on illegal distilling and firearm charges.

 However, it was later noted he had cancer too.
-The famous moonshiner is known for embracing the moonshining tradition like no other to self-publish an autobiography documenting his life and practices.
+The famous moonshiner is known for embracing the moonshining tradition like no other and for self-publishing an autobiography documenting his life and practices.

 Sharing is caring!